 By Joanna Samuels, M.Ed., Employment Resource Supervisor, REENA

-For more information on how we can partner with your organization to help you can build an inclusive and diverse workforce, including CSR initiatives, please email me at firstname.lastname@example.org.
+For more information on how we can partner to help you achieve meaningful Corporate Social Responsibility, please email me at firstname.lastname@example.org